scala-berlin/scala-berlin/README.md

-# Scala Berlin User Group
+# Scala Berlin Brandenburg User Group

 Meetings are announced
-on the [meetup page](https://www.meetup.com/Scala-Berlin/).
+on the [meetup page](https://www.meetup.com/Scala-Berlin-Brandenburg/).
 Attendees need to RSVP there.